dotnet/docs/docs/fsharp/tools/javascript.md

 ---
-title: F# for JavaScript
+title: F# Tools for JavaScript
-description: Learn about options for executing F# code as JavaScript. ms.date: 11/03/2021
+description: Learn about F# tools for executing your code as JavaScript. ms.date: 11/03/2021
 ---
 # F# for JavaScript

 F# can execute as JavaScript code through two community-provided open source toolchains.
-This allows F# code to be used for client-side and/or isomorphic [full-stack web development](full-stack-web-development.md).
+This allows F# code to be used for client-side and/or full-stack web development.

 ## Fable